THE INDEPENDENT SCHOOL LEAGUE (ISL)

 Independent School League Sportsmanship Creed

 The ISL is proud of the behavior and sportsmanship displayed by its players, coaches, and fans.
 We value spirited and fair play as well as positive support for our players and teams.
-In order to ensure that our expected level of decorum continues each season and each game, we ask that all members of the ISL community continually renew their efforts to abide by the ideals of our league.
+To ensure that our expected level of decorum continues each season and each game, we ask that all members of the ISL community continually renew their efforts to abide by the ideals of our league.

 I consider myself incredibly fortunate to coach this group of young men.